erluiso/microservices-kafka-php-docker/README.md

 With this application you will can register a new user (name and email) and save them in a data base.
 Once saved, the system will send a registration email, and store the email and date of dispatch in the database.

-You will need to install `Docker` (Docker compose) to launch the diferents services to start and to test it.

 ![Alt text](screenshot.png)

 ## About the script